eliranwong/ETCBC-remix/MySword/README.md

 <p>Bible modules formatted for use with MySword (Android) <br />
-Version of ETCBC data: 4c
+Version of ETCBC data: 4c<br />
+Latest files available at: https://github.com/eliranwong
 </p>

 <p>This module was created by Eliran Wong (hkwebtech@gmail.com)<br />